It’s first thing Monday morning and your star stylist pops their head around your door.

 A text is too short and impersonal and may well offend them.
 It can look like you can’t be bothered.

-The important thing is to do it as soon as you can.
+The important thing is to do it as quickly as you can.

-I’d then follow up with a personalised letter or email to anyone who you haven’t already re-booked with another stylist.
-A letter may sound old-fashioned but it’s most likely to get read and make an impact.
+I’d then follow up with a personalised email to anyone who you haven’t already re-booked with another stylist.
+If you haven’t got an email address then send a letter.

 2. What to say about the stylist leaving